Rizky-Iqbal36/raw-blogs/php/decorators/decorator_like_function_on_php.md

 Also, we added `registerMethods` to `BaseDecorator`, this method serves two purpose:

-1. This method ensures that every decorator's target has a method called `handler`, which will serve as decorator's logic, handler method have a paremeter `$original_method`, representing the original method that the class tryng to call.
+1. This method ensures that every decorator has a method called `handler`, which will serve as decorator's logic, handler method have a paremeter `$original_method`, representing the original method that the class tryng to call.
 2. This method renames all the methods from the `$target` class that match the `$include_methods` config by prefixing them with "\_\_", with the help of `runkit7` extension.
 This ensures that when a method from a class with the applied decorator is called, it will trigger the `__call` method.

 > **_NOTE:_**